Practice considerations: Manage your architecture firm’s risk during COVID-19

 1. Your focus should be on keeping your employees and consultants safe and assuring them that you have their safety in mind.
 You should keep an open line of communication with your employees and consultants to convey honest and helpful information.
 Provide employees with information regarding how they can continue to perform their job.

-2. You will want to consider communicating decisions regarding, among others:
+3. To the extent you have not already done so, you will want to consider communicating decisions regarding, among others:

 - “Snail mail” protocols,

-- Package and overnight mail protocols, and
+- Package and overnight mail protocols

-- Security protocols (both physical and electronic).
+- Security protocols (both physical and electronic), which could include data management and protection protocols, and

 1. Architects should continue to focus on public health, safety, and welfare.